pereznetworks/MyTunes/README.md

 An *Extremely Simple* implentation of .NET MAUI Community Toolkit Media Element Sample Application

-THIS CODE IS PART OF LEARNING ENVIRONMENT.
+THIS REPO IS PART OF LEARNING ENVIRONMENT.
 NO GAURANTEE OF ANY KIND IS MADE OR IMPLIED.

 The following code is modified from the original sample available the [Microsoft .NET MAUI Community Toolkit Media Element Documentation](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/views/mediaelement)